Whether due to health reasons, environmental factors, or ethical concerns, many of us are trying to eat less meat – or even cut it out altogether.

 One-pot pasta primavera

-If you love pasta, this one-pot pasta primavera from Flavor the Moments may be the perfect dish for you.
+If you love pasta, this one-pot pasta primavera from Flavor the Moments could be the perfect dish for you.

-Aside from being ready in 30 minutes, this recipe requires only one pan – which saves on the washing up!
+Aside from being ready in 30 minutes, this recipe uses only one pan – saving on washing up!

 6. Spiced paneer, spinach, and pea grain bowl